Limited financial assistance is available for selected camps. Please see camp webpages for more information.

 Experience a week of intense orchestra and band training with Mason Gross School of the Arts faculty members, renowned professional musicians, and leading music educators from the New York-New Jersey area.
 Students participate in daily large-ensemble and chamber-ensemble rehearsals, group lessons, clinics, master classes, electives, and recreational activities.
 Students share newly developed performance skills during the final Gala Concert, open to the public at the 740-seat Nicholas Music Center.

 July 20-25, 2014

-Ages 13-18 | Commuter and residential options available | video audition required | FAQ | Summer 2013 Schedule (2014 schedule will be similar to 2013)
+Ages 13-18 | FAQ | Flyer | commuter and residential options available | video audition required | application deadline: June 2, 2014

 This dynamic week-long workshop features music of the great jazz masters taught by the world-class faculty of the Jazz Department at the Mason Gross School of the Arts.
 Students will learn and perform the music of Duke Ellington, Thelonius Monk, Charlie Parker, Dizzy Gillespie, Horace Silver, Miles Davis, John Coltrane, Herbie Hancock, Wayne Shorter and many more in a comprehensive workshop environment on the New Brunswick campus of Rutgers University.
 The 2014 Rutgers Summer Jazz Institute is ideal for young musicians, ages 13-18, interested in improving their jazz improvisation, small group, and large ensemble skills.
 Students will work intensively in daily rehearsals with the internationally renowned, award-winning jazz faculty of Rutgers University’s Mason Gross School of the Arts.